 To sign the declaration you will need someone senior in your organisation (chief executive, leader of council or similar) to approve your application, including the project(s) you’ll contribute to the collective.

 - identify this person now

-- have the conversation early with them about signing the Declaration and what it means for your organisation
+- have the conversation with them about signing the Declaration and what it means for your organisation

 - work together to agree your organisation’s declaration project commitment(s) before you submit them, making sure they meet the criteria set out below

 What are Declaration commitments?

 To sign the Declaration, we ask you to make a contribution to the collective by committing to work on a project that helps to realise the Declaration’s ambition.
 Your declaration projects(s) should be a way for your organisation to experience the Declaration in action.

 The project(s) could be anything from redesigning an online form to rethinking how to train digital staff.
 However, they should promote common standards, share their lessons with our community, and ideally be delivered in collaboration with another local authority or organisation – though this is not necessary.